muhme/joomla-branches-tester/README.md

 #### DeLorean

 You can take a seat and pick up additional code from the future on your own.
-As of early October 2024, the following pull requests (PRs) have not yet been merged, released, or included in certain branches - but tested to be included in the branches:
+As of early October 2024, the following pull requests (PRs) have not yet been merged, released, or included in certain branches - but they are necessary for specific purposes and tested to be included in the branches:

+* :wrench: [joomla-cms-43968](https://github.com/joomla/joomla-cms/pull/43968) [cypress] Add db_port in Installation.cy.js
+  * Working for 4.4-dev, 5.2-dev and 5.3-dev
+* :wrench: [joomla-cms-44084](https://github.com/joomla/joomla-cms/pull/44084) [cypress] Using NPM Module 'pg' for 'postgres'
+  * Working for 4.4-dev
+* :wrench: [joomla-cms-44092](https://github.com/joomla/joomla-cms/pull/44092) [cypress] Database Unix Sockets for System Tests
+  * Working for 4.4-dev
 * :wrench: [joomla-cypress-33](https://github.com/joomla-projects/joomla-cypress/pull/33) Install Joomla with non-standard db_port
   * Working for 4.4-dev, 5.1-dev (and updates joomla-cypress from 1.0.3 to 1.1.1 -  which is a good idea anyway), 5.2-dev, 5.3-dev and 6.0-dev
-* :wrench: [joomla-cms-43968](https://github.com/joomla/joomla-cms/pull/43968) [cypress] Add db_port in Installation.cy.js
+* :wrench: [joomla-cypress-35](https://github.com/joomla-projects/joomla-cypress/pull/35) Install Joomla for Stable Releases
-  * Working for 4.4-dev, 5.2-dev and 5.3-dev
+  * Working for 4.4-dev, 5.1-dev (and updates joomla-cypress from 1.0.3 to 1.1.1 -  which is a good idea anyway), 5.2-dev, 5.3-dev and 6.0-dev
 * :wrench: [joomla-cypress-36](https://github.com/joomla-projects/joomla-cypress/pull/36) Wrap IPv6 address in brackets \[ \] if needed
   * Working for 4.4-dev, 5.1-dev (and updates joomla-cypress from 1.0.3 to 1.1.1 -  which is a good idea anyway), 5.2-dev, 5.3-dev and 6.0-dev
 * :wrench: [database-310](https://github.com/joomla-framework/database/pull/310) [3.x] Allow to specify port number or UNIX socket in host option also for MySQL (PDO) and PostgreSQL (PDO)
   * Working for 5.1-dev, 5.2-dev, 5.3-dev and 6.0-dev
-* :wrench: [joomla-cms-44084](https://github.com/joomla/joomla-cms/pull/44084) [cypress] Using NPM Module 'pg' for 'postgres'
-  * Working for 4.4-dev
-* :wrench: [joomla-cms-44092](https://github.com/joomla/joomla-cms/pull/44092) [cypress] Database Unix Sockets for System Tests
+* :wrench: [database-315](https://github.com/joomla-framework/database/pull/315) Allow IPv6 addresses with brackets for pgsql
-  * Working for 4.4-dev
+  * Working for 5.1-dev, 5.2-dev, 5.3-dev and 6.0-dev

 ### Info